'Love challenges, be intrigued by mistakes, enjoy effort and keep on learning'

 Children receive a minimum of 5 hours maths tuition each week with additional sessions devoted to number proficiency and times tables.
 From Reception to Year 4, we adhere to our calculation policy which outlines the progression of strategies and methods to be taught and we have an accompanying vocabulary progression document which we also follow.

-We have created our medium-term plans in line with White Rose small steps, but have altered the order to suit and benefit the needs of our children so that connections between units of learning are easier to recognise.
-From Reception to Year 4, children follow the scheme of ‘White Rose’ which supports children in learning the fundamentals behind the meanings of numbers and exploring other key mathematical areas.
-White Rose use ‘small steps’ to break down the teaching sequence into small achievable steps.
+We use the resources provided by the NCETM but have altered the order in some cases to suit and benefit the needs of our children so that connections between units of learning are easier to recognise.
+From Reception to Year 4, children follow the NCETM guidance which supports children in learning the fundamentals behind the meanings of numbers and exploring other key mathematical areas.
+NCETM use small steps to break down the teaching sequence into small achievable steps.
 Where children require additional support, ‘scaffolds’ are used to support children further to ensure that they have secured the small step before moving on.
 These ‘scaffolds’ may be in the form of returning to concrete resources or pictorial representations.
 For children who understand a concept quicker, challenges are used to deepen and challenge learners further within the curriculum area.
 Progression documents such as our calculation policy are carefully used to ensure that children are not being stretched outside their year group but rather deepened within it.
-In each lesson, children have a fluency activity and then an apply it and solve it deeper thinking task, which asks them to apply their knowledge and then make connections between this and their prior knowledge.
+In each lesson, children have a fluency activity and then ‘Problem of the Day’, which asks them to apply their knowledge and then make connections between this and their prior knowledge.

 Daily assessment is incorporated throughout the lesson through live and verbal feedback.
 Termly NTS assessments are used as a diagnostic tool to ensure that teachers are adapting learning to meet the needs of all children and ensure that any necessary interventions are targeted specifically to meet the needs of children.